 Travel websites targeting Swiss customers tend to charge higher prices than those targeting less affluent markets.
 If you plan to book your hotel stays online and pay using a credit card anyway, there are few benefits to limiting yourself to Swiss travel booking websites.
 While some foreign travel websites may not complete bookings or accept payments if your billing address is outside of the country they service, there are many which do not have location-based restrictions.

-Using a credit card to pay for online hotel bookings can be convenient, and on some websites it is your only option for online bookings payment.
-However, unless you book hotels through a Swiss travel agency or portal, you will have to consider the cost of your credit card’s foreign transaction fees.
+Using a credit card or debit card to pay for online hotel bookings can be convenient, and on some booking platforms it is the only way to pay.
+But when booking online with foreign travel portals or directly with hotels outside of Switzerland, you should pay attention to your credit card’s foreign transaction fees.
 The same applies when you use a credit card to pay on location at hotels outside of Switzerland.
-You can find out more in the guide to credit card foreign transaction fees and the guide to dynamic currency conversion.
+You can find out more in the guide to using credit cards and debit cards to spend in foreign currencies.

 If you are a member of a frequent flyer program, make sure that you collect the miles due when you stay at eligible hotels.
 Many frequent flyer programs have hotel partnerships, and the miles-earning rate for hotel stays can be generous.